lhmet/lhmet/README.md

-Hi guys, we're the Hydrometeorology Laboratory at UFSM.
+Hi there, we're the Hydrometeorology Laboratory at UFSM.
 Here we share our R code and are open to collaboration.